 If you are tired of watching the reruns and reboots of the Halloween movies, take a look at what that has been coming out from Japan the last decade.
 Some are considered classics, some are fairly new, they should all help you get that tingly feeling of a scare.
 Here are five anime horror anthology series to watch this Halloween season.

 G’day mates!
-The Bunyip of the wild from Australia is a mythical creature living in lakes and swamps.
-What was it?
+The Bunyip in the Billabongs of the wild from Australia is a mythical creature rumored to be living in the lakes and swamps in the untamed Australian wilderness.
+What was the swamp creature that scared them all?
 Or rather, what is it?

 In Japan, the ghosts are called Yūrei (幽霊).
 The word means faint or dim and soul or spirit.
 And as well as language and cultures divides different types of ghost in different categories, so does the Japanese.
 Here are some of the ghosts of Japan.